planetarium/planet-node/TUTORIAL.md

 ```
 <img width="998" alt="image" src="https://user-images.githubusercontent.com/128436/166154488-47dd6056-a260-4667-9d4b-eb4a2acabf1a.png">

-After new blocks, you can check the balances.
+After a block is mined, you can check the balances.

 ```graphql
 query